 3. Best App: Sleep Cycle

-This app doesn't require additional devices aside from your phone, and it's free to download.
-Simply place your phone on your bed or nightstand and read the app's findings on your movement, wakefulness and overall sleep cycle the following day.
+Some of the reasons why this is among the best sleep tracker apps is because doesn't require additional devices aside from your phone and it's free to download.
+Just place your phone on your bed or nightstand and read the app's findings on your movement, wakefulness and overall sleep cycle the following day.

 See more options in LIVESTRONG.com's guide to sleep apps.